rk42745417/competitive_programming_template/README.md

-# Codes of Competitive Programming by JiKuai
+# Templates For Competitve Programming
 Not all codes are coded by me.